 - Heads Up! – The ultimate family game to play on Zoom.
 It’s like the same where you have to figure out a celebrity whose name is stuck to your head, but this is much faster and more fun!

 - GeoGuessr – If you think you’re a geography whizz then try pinpointing the exact location of the Taj Mahal.
 It’s not easy but it’s a really fun game to play with friends on Zoom!

 - A whole bunch of board games – Pandemic, Shifting Stone, Azul, Settlers of Catan – Board Game Arena has got so much to play for free.

 Seriously, who doesn’t love a quiz?
 We can’t even put this one into a category because it’s such a popular activity for any occasion you can think of – trivia nights, lessons, funerals, waiting in line to file for bankruptcy – you name it!

-Amidst the shift to remote working, learning and hanging out, the possibility to run a Zoom quiz has proved an absolute lifeline for millions of people.
+Amidst the shift to hybrid working, learning and hanging out, the possibility to run a Zoom quiz has proved an absolute lifeline for millions of people.
 It helps colleagues, classmates and friends stay connected in a hugely fun and mildly competitive environment.

 There’s plenty of online quiz software out there that you can use for free to host a quiz for your crew, whoever they may be.
 Here’s how it works…

 - You create quiz questions in different formats, like multiple choice, open-ended, match the pairs, etc.